 The flashlight holder has three tries to guess the identity of the glow stick holder.
 If they guess correctly, the holder must give up their glow sticks and return to “home base” before setting out again.

 The possibility of getting caught encourages players to use disguises: hence the name “commandos.”
-The people monitoring the game are in charge of giving out points and prizes.
+The people monitoring the competitions are in charge of giving out points and prizes.
 Though a bit complex, this is an incredibly fun and memorable game.

 Written by Shannyn Apolaro, Chelsea Muzar, and Anna Wertman

-Edited by Chris Legere
+Edited by Chris Legere and Sydney Pattison

 We partner with various affiliate sites, like Amazon, from time to time to assist our users in planning their events more quickly.
 If purchases are made, we receive a small commission.